Persistent, intense sexual urges and hard-to-control sexual behavior are two of the most common symptoms of what some call ‘sex addiction.’

 You could also leave important aspects of your life unattended to perform your sexual activities or follow your sexual impulses.
 This could include your job or school, but also your personal hygiene and health.

 If you have CSBD, you might show both impulsive and compulsive behaviors.
-These terms refer to what motivates your sexual behaviors.
+These terms refer to what causes your sexual behaviors.

-You may engage in sexual activities for pleasure, which is considered impulsive behavior.
+Sex addict behavior may mean you may engage in sexual activities for immediate pleasure without thinking about the consequences, which is considered impulsive behavior.
 Or you could repetitively perform sexual activities to escape specific emotions, which is considered compulsive.

 Sometimes, impulsive sexual behavior comes first.
-For example, you may have sex for fun and pleasure.
+For example, you may have sex for fun and pleasure with someone you just met.

-It’s not uncommon for people with sex addiction to continue to engage in some sexual behaviors even if they don’t take pleasure in it.
+It’s not uncommon to continue engaging in sexual behaviors even when you no longer find sexual pleasure in them.

 Impulsive and compulsive sexual behavior may happen at different times or at the same time.

-Another symptom of what some people call sex addiction is the presence of persistent behaviors that damage their relationships or put people’s safety in jeopardy.
+Another symptom of what some people call sex addiction is the presence of persistent behaviors that damage your relationships or put people’s safety in jeopardy.

 One indication a person is living with CSBD is if they’re neglecting other areas of their life, such as family or employment obligations, so that they can engage in sexual behavior.